 - Self confidence – having confidence in your personal and professional abilities is only going to improve by moving overseas for work as you learn to master new experiences in a new country.
 Furthermore, the fact that your employer has enough faith in your abilities to transfer you or hire you to go there to accomplish particular things is also confidence boosting.

 Considering a move overseas for mining?
-Why not reach out to me in the comments below.
-Mining companies are now hiring and if you've got what they're looking for, you too could be on your way to a new life in a new country.
+Why not reach out to Mining International.
+Mining companies are now hiring and if you’ve got what they’re looking for, you too could be on your way to a new life in a new country.